gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

          - 'webview-button-forward.png' with active/inactive/disabled states
          - 84px from left edge of screen
          - 9px from bottom of screen
+      - Reload
+         - 'webview-button-reload.png' with active/inactive/disabled states
+         - 146px from left edge of screen
+         - 8px from bottom of screen
       - Options
          - 'webview-button-options.png' with active/inactive/disabled states
          - 17px from right edge of screen